HarrisSagiris/ZeroFN/README.md

    - Verify Fortnite process is running

 2. **Server Connection Issues**
-   - Ensure ports 3000 and 3001 aren't in use
-   - Check firewall settings
+   - Check firewall settings --make sure you dont have port 3000 and 3001 closed...they are essential for the server connection
-   - Verify backend server is running
+   - Verify zerofn.dll is not removed by antivirus

 3. **Invalid Path Errors**
    - Select correct Fortnite installation folder